Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-11-Resource-Import.md

 We have a significant number of customers successfully using ASO v1 whom we want to migrate to ASO v2.
 This requires both feature parity (so that users don't lose functionality when they switch) and a straightforward migration path (if it's too hard to migrate, they won't).

-Discussions so far have identified two possible solutions - *version integration* and *resource import*.
+Discussions so far have identified three possible solutions - *version integration*, *resource import job* and *resource import tool*.
 ### Version Integration

 We would add new hand-written resources into ASO v2 with the same names and shapes as the resources supported by ASO v1.
 Users would be able to migrate to ASO v2 simply by removing ASO v1 from their cluster and installing ASO v2 in its place.